ZwickyTransientFacility/ztf_sim/README.md

 An example configuration file is provided in `config/default.cfg`.

-You can copy it locally with `wget ...`
+You can copy it locally with `wget https://raw.githubusercontent.com/ZwickyTransientFacility/ztf_sim/master/config/default.cfg`

 ## Running

-Assuming you've copied both configuration files to your local directory, you should now be able to run
+`run_ztf_sim --help` summarizes the argument of the command line driver for the simulations.
+Assuming you've copied the configuration files to your current directory, you should now be able to run

 ```
-run_ztf_sim
+run_ztf_sim example_scheduler_config.json default.cfg
 ```

+which will write an sqlite database file named `example_ztf_schedule.db` to the current directory.

 ## Output

 The simulated schedule is written to a SQLite database in the LSST [Operations Simulator format](https://www.lsst.org/scientists/simulations/opsim/summary-table-column-descriptions-v335) with a few additional columns.
-Example code for reading and summarizing the simulated schedule is located in the `bin/` directory.
+Example code for reading and summarizing the simulated schedule is located in the `bin/` directory, and can be run as

 ```
-analyze_ztf_sim
+analyze_ztf_sim example_ztf_schedule.db
 ```